MNTech955/Cat-and-Dog-Classifier-App/README.md

 # Cat and Dog Classifier App
- Upload an image or snap a photo to instantly predict if it's a cat or a dog. iam testng this on vscode
+ Upload an image or snap a photo to instantly predict if it's a cat or a dog. iam testing this on vs code